 Ignoring files

-It is possible to tell Git to ignore some files by using a .gitignore file.
+It is possible to tell Git to ignore some files by using a .gitignore file (for example .Rdata

 - Create an empty